florintp-onboarding/gcp-kms-unseal/README.md

 ``` shell
 source ../variables-kms-unseal.source
 ```
 4. Create a serviceAccount and generate the JSON key.
-If the Project_ID=hc-6b43a5a31f54432b9a6159440bb then the link for creating the serviceAccount is at [IAM-Admin] (https://console.cloud.google.com/iam-admin/serviceaccounts).
-[Enable IAM API] (https://cloud.google.com/iam/docs/granting-changing-revoking-access?hl=en_US)
+If the Project_ID=hc-6b43a5a31f54432b9a6159440bb then the link for creating the serviceAccount is at [IAM-Admin](https://console.cloud.google.com/iam-admin/serviceaccounts).
+[Enable IAM API](https://cloud.google.com/iam/docs/granting-changing-revoking-access?hl=en_US)
 ```shell

 gcloud -q iam service-accounts create $SACC \